 That’s why Eric decided to quit his job at Harry’s and, using what he knew about DTC, launch Mockingbird Strollers — in hopes of providing new parents with more purchase control, a more direct line of communication, and an overall more relatable, approachable experience.

-Let’s take a closer look…
+Let’s have a closer look…

 I also love the chic leatherette details on the handlebar and the removable bumper bar.
-Mine is the “penny leather,” which is a beautiful cognac brown that instantly elevates the look.
+Mine was the “penny leather,” which is a beautiful cognac brown that instantly elevates the look.

-The folding mechanism, which is located on the handlebar, did require some getting used to: in order to activate the fold, you need to push the big white button that’s at the bottom of the handlebar while simultaneously sliding the lever that’s at the top.
+The folding mechanism, which is located on the handlebar, does require some getting used to: in order to activate the fold, you need to push the big white button that’s at the bottom of the handlebar while simultaneously sliding the lever that’s at the top.

 Storing the seat and the frame separately felt like an incompatibility with city/apartment living, but again, it’s optional for those wanting a flatter fold.